A unified modelling and solution platform for all products

 - solve the resulting large-scale mathematical problem rapidly and robustly.

-These capabilities enable gPROMS family products to go well beyond existing process modelling tools, providing a new generation of advanced applications that enable you to create competitive advantage as never before.
+These capabilities enable gPROMS products to go well beyond existing process modelling tools, providing a new generation of advanced applications that enable you to create competitive advantage as never before.

-The features described below are either integral parts of gPROMS family products, or can be added as options.
+The features described below are either integral parts of gPROMS products, or can be added as options.

 Process modelling power